 - Karagullen Oval, Saunders Way, Armadale

-The City will have a range of urban art opportunities for youth in 2017.
+The City looks forward to providing and connecting young people to a range of urban art opportunities for youth in 2018.
 For more information on future projects or to register your interest contact the City’s Community Development Officer – Youth on 9394 5637 or email email@example.com

 Armadale Underpass Urban Art Project